tshepang/blog/content/computing/developer of note: Michael Meeks.rst

-Being the most visible LibreOffice (and formerly, OpenOffice.org) developer for a few years now, he is also a tireless communicator and organiser.
+Being the most visible LibreOffice (and formerly, OpenOffice.org) developer for a number of years now, he is also a tireless communicator and organiser.
 The switch from OpenOffice.org to LibreOffice was not exactly a smooth ride, but this guy kept showing a positive attitude throughout.
 In `the latest`__ of his longer-form blog posts (he